fusterma/JUAS2022/docker.md

 http://127.0.0.1:8888/?token=HereGoesYourAlphanumericToken

-It will open a browser and you should get something as
+It will open a browser and you should get something like
 ![](https://user-images.githubusercontent.com/72798799/146044142-2c6c33bb-427c-4326-80a2-a2642bc0833e.png)

 You can clic on the NEW->Python 3 Notebook icon on the top right (https://user-images.githubusercontent.com/72798799/146044142-2c6c33bb-427c-4326-80a2-a2642bc0833e.png) and test the code example at the end of this document to verify that everything is working as expected.